-The basic responsibility of a student is to become educated to his fullest ability.
+The basic responsibility of students is to become educated to their fullest ability.
 This responsibility includes regular school and class attendance, conscientious effort in classroom work, and conformance with school rules and regulations.

 It is the responsibility of each student to respect the rights of all who are involved in the educational process.